bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-meet-wojciech.md

 I'm drawn to non-trivial projects with complex domains. **The more intricate the domain, the greater the challenge for a developer**.
 Simple applications, even with significant revenue, tend to lose their appeal quickly.
 In complex domains, the intriguing challenges begin right from the architecture design phase.

 <div className="image">![Wojtek's quote](../../static/images/wojciech_quote_domain.png "Wojtek's quote")</div>

+Currently, **I'm part of a team developing a transport management system for a forwarding company**.
+This project has numerous moving parts — yet not the typical pivots seen in startups.
+For instance, we have to ensure compliance with the new highway payment regulations in Germany. **Our system is relied upon daily by our clients, so there's a strong sense of responsibility, which is also incredibly rewarding**.